Inside Sales vs. Outside Sales: How Are They Different?

 [Featured Image] An inside sales professional talks on her cell phone to a client as she looks at documents and sits in front of her computer.

-Inside sales vs. outside sales: what's the difference?
+Inside sales vs. outside sales: What's the difference?

-The difference between inside and outside sales is simple: Inside sales refers to salespeople who sell products or services to customers remotely, such as over the phone and internet.
+The difference between inside and outside sales is simple: Inside sales refers to salespeople who sell products or services to customers remotely, such as over the phone and the internet.
 Outside sales refers to selling products or services in person, which requires traveling to meet with customers or teams face-to-face.

 What is inside sales?

 Inside sales is the selling of products or services over the phone, email, chat, or another remote channel.
-An insides sales representative approaches warm leads—customers who have expressed interest in the company or product by clicking on an advertisement, asking a question in a chat, or signing up for newsletters and promotions, among other actions.
+An inside sales representative approaches warm leads—customers who have expressed interest in the company or product by clicking on an advertisement, asking a question in a chat, or signing up for newsletters and promotions, among other actions.

 Read more: Inside Sales Representative: Career Outlook